Dr. Yvonne Bohr, C. Psych.

 - Infant Mental Health: Attachment difficulties and cognitive correlates

-- Cognitive behavioral interventions for children and families
+- Cognitive behavioral interventions for children, youth and families

 - Parental Attributions in families at risk for relational ruptures and maltreatment